Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 default, the `stretch` vector will be rotated into each sub-collider’s local space and then applied to that sub-collider.

+A Compound Collider is a composite collider type and contains several sub-colliders.

 ### Triangle Collider (Experimental)

-There is a `TriangleCollider` type in code which has a complete API but is currently mostly untested.
-It does not have a dedicated authoring workflow.
+There is a `TriangleCollider` type in code which has a complete API but does not have a dedicated authoring workflow.
 Though it is trivial to construct in code as it is basically three vertices.
-If you choose to use it and discover any issues, please report a bug.
+It is used as a sub-collider type in TriMesh Colliders.